TAMU-CSCE435-Pearce/Project_2024/Report.md

 ### 2c.
 Evaluation plan - what and how will you measure and compare
 #### Input sizes, Input types
 #### Strong scaling
 The stong scaling potential of an algorithm can be analyzed by keeping the problem size fixed, while increasing the number of processors/nodes.
 For each algorithm, this will be measured by recording the time it takes to work through an input of a constant size when utilizing varying amounts of processors.
+We will increase processor count progressively, testing powers of two for their performance (2, 4, 8, 16 processors, etc.).
+The actual problem size will be decided based on benchmarking a small processor count in order to ensure that jobs can complete on a reasonable timescale (hours at most).
 The corresponding decrease (or increase) in execution time will allow us to measure the relative strong scaling of each algorithm.
 #### Weak scaling (increase problem size, increase number of processors)

 ### 2d.
 How the team will communicate: